vonglasow/atoum-documentation/source/en/cookbooks/hook.inc.rst

 .. note::
    In the example above, the test files must include atoum for the hook works.

-The tests are run very quickly with atoum, all unit tests can be run before each commit with a hook like this:
+The tests are run very quickly with atoum, all unit tests can be run before each commit with a hook like this :

 .. code-block:: php